linusromer/curvatura/README.md

 * Some computations in `Curvatura.py` have been optimized in comparison to `harmonize-tunnify-inflection.py` (e.g. square roots are less frequently)
 * The design of `Curvatura.py` allows the use as a FontForge plugin, as a python class and as a command line program. `harmonize-tunnify-inflection.py` only served as a FontForge plugin.
 * `harmonize-tunnify-inflection.py` had no sub menu.
 The menu entries of `Curvatura.py` are contained in a sub menu called "Curvatura".
 This makes the tools easier distinctable from tools of other suppliers.
-* `Curvatura.py` implements the additional method "Make G3 continuous".
+* `Curvatura.py` implements the additional method "Harmonize handles".

 ## Use `Curvatura.py` In Command Line
 You can use `Curvatura.py` in the command line.
 It will harmonize all glyhps in a font and needs exactely 2 arguments: